Barakath-Safeena/javacodes/README.md

-# myatm
+# javacodes
-I have done a ATM mini project using java
+I have done a code using java to improve my skills